 The key to coping and being successful on the course is to keep up with the course on a week by week basis.
 If you regularly attend lectures, making sure you understand the material covered, complete exercises by the set deadlines and so on, you have every chance of successfully completing the course.
 If, however, you find yourself not attending some lectures for whatever reason, not completing exercises by the deadlines, and generally getting behind, the intensive nature of the course makes it very difficult to catch up again.

 How do I make an application for the part-time course?

-We begin considering applications in February each year for entry the following October.
-(See How to apply for more information).
+We consider applications year round for entry the following October.
+See How to apply for more information.
 Please include a detailed, up-to-date CV with your application.

 I have a question not covered by the above.

 If the answer to your question is not elsewhere on our website, please contact the programme administrator.